majorhaji/backend-api-project/README.md

 ---

 **Please now bid farewell to your pair and continue on this sprint working solo.
-Ensure that you fork your partner's repo so you don't run into merge conflicts.**
+If you have not made the original fork, ensure that you fork your partner's repo so that you don't run into merge conflicts.**

 #### **GET /api/articles/:article_id**